fellipetav/consul-essay/README.md

 The output will be for example `{"consul":[],"nginx":["web"]}`.

-# PART 4: registering a second service
+# PART 4: registering a second service using retry join
 The idea is registering a second service having the same name but obviously a differente id to demonstrate the Consul capability of identifying each service.

 ## Register the second service and upload it